victortosin01/SONG-POPULARITY-PREDICTION/README.md

 # Song_Popularity_Prediction

-#### This repository contains my solution for the beginer level machine learning hackathon hosted by MLSpace on kaggle.(https://www.kaggle.com/c/song-popularity-prediction)..
+#### This repository contains my solution for the beginer level machine learning hackathon.
+Below are the aims, objectives, evaluation metric, models and features explanation for this project.

 **Aim**: To predict the popularity of a song given features like acousticness, danceability, key, loudness, etc..
 **Objective**: To develop a predictive model that determines if a sond is popular or not.